bet4a/d3wiki/SVG-Axes.md

 <a name="orient" href="#orient">#</a> axis.<b>orient</b>([<i>orientation</i>])

 If *orientation* is specified, sets the orientation and returns the axis.
-If *orientation* is not specified, returns the current orientation with defaults to “bottom”.
+If *orientation* is not specified, returns the current orientation which defaults to `"bottom"`.
 The following orientations are supported:

 * `"top"` - horizontal axis with ticks above the domain path
 * `"bottom"` - horizontal axis with ticks below the domain path